David Bowie: Scary Monsters (And Super Creeps) 35 Years Old Today

 ‘When Trevor pulled out of producing them, I actually asked David Sylvian.
 While he was thinking about it, he came up with the ghostly top line of ‘P:Machinery’ – the music, if you like – and a gorgeous watery slowed down version of ‘Duel’, but he decided against producing them, and it stayed within the Sarm (London recording studio owned by ZTT label owners Trevor Horn and Jill Sinclair) pop factory.
 Actually, another sign of the split between sensibilities at the label: I asked David Sylvian to produce Propaganda and Jill approached Stock Aitken and Waterman!’

-The band picked up the first-class rhythm section of ex-Simple Minds pair Derek Forbes on bass and Brian McGee on drums (as well as Bowie/Dolby guitarist Kevin Armstrong) and toured the album extensively.
+The band picked up the first-class rhythm section of ex-Simple Minds pair Derek Forbes on bass and Brian McGee on drums and toured the album extensively.
 I very clearly remember this performance on the BBC music show ‘Whistle Test’ in late 1985.
 Happy days:

 Prefab Sprout: Steve McQueen 30 Years Old Today